ejrmorrissey/scrape-tweets/README.md

 Unlike a containerised deployment, the twitter handle can be set anew each time the app is started.

-Running the app with this method may reuqire Firefox to be installed in your environment, and the firefox geckdodriver for selenium may need to be installed separately.
-Some methods of doing this are contained in these threads, [https://stackoverflow.com/questions/41190989/how-do-i-install-geckodriver](https://stackoverflow.com/questions/41190989/how-do-i-install-geckodriver)
+Running the app with this method may require Firefox to be installed in your environment, and the firefox geckdodriver for selenium may need to be installed separately.
+Some methods of doing this are contained in these threads,

+[https://stackoverflow.com/questions/41190989/how-do-i-install-geckodriver](https://stackoverflow.com/questions/41190989/how-do-i-install-geckodriver)

 [https://askubuntu.com/questions/870530/how-to-install-geckodriver-in-ubuntu](https://askubuntu.com/questions/870530/how-to-install-geckodriver-in-ubuntu)

 ### Straightforward Python